 - What was said?
 To whom?

 - What was written?
 To whom?

 - When and where did this occur?

 - Did the student say why he or she acted as they did?

 Proper threat assessment is a team effort requiring expertise from experienced individuals.
-Threat assessment on our campus is done by Jim Thorius, Dean of Students and Ellie Olson, Director of Counseling Services.
+Threat assessment on our campus is done by Jim Hayes, Vice President for Student Development, Luke Behaunek, Dean of Students and Ellie Olson, Director of Counseling Services.
 Additional individuals from the offices of Residence Life, Student Support Services, the Chapel, Academic Affairs, Health Services, Security, and/or others will be brought in on a case by case basis, depending on the situation.
 It is always better to err on the side of caution and make a report than to not report a potential concern.
-Faculty and Staff should contact the Dean of Students (515-961-1532) or the Director of Counseling Services (515-961-1556) whenever they are concerned about whether a student may pose a risk of violence to self or others.
+Faculty and Staff should contact the Vice President for Student Development (515-961-1281) or the Director of Counseling Services (515-961-1556) whenever they are concerned about whether a student may pose a risk of violence to self or others.
 Campus Security (515-961-1711) should be contacted after hours and in the event of an emergency.